OPEN CALL FOR APPLICATIONS TO

 4. Selection is based on portfolio and the film project to be worked on during the residency.
 Film projects in production or rough-cut stage are preferred.
 Finalists will be invited to online interviews.
 Early application is highly recommended.

 5. Results will be notified by mid-December 2023.

 1. Filmmakers will retain copyright of all works developed or produced during the residency, and will allow Documentary Dream Center the right to screen it for non-commercial purposes in relation to the residency.

 2. Documentary Dream Center has the right to use, without payment of any fee, the name, image, and voice in photographs, recordings, and interviews of the filmmakers during the residency.

-3. Yamagata Documentary Dojo should be acknowledged in the credits of the work developed or produced during the residency.
+3. We ask that Yamagata Documentary Dojo be acknowledged in the credits of the work developed or produced during the residency.

 4. If the filmmakers do not complete the residency without valid reasons, the organizers reserve the right to recover partial or full costs as provided during the residency.